 In simple terms, any medical condition that existed before you secured your international travel insurance is a pre-existing condition.

 There are three general ways a condition can be classified as a pre-existing condition:

 All new patients are required to fill out this form before seeing any doctor in the United States.
 The form seeks information about the general health history of the patient and makes it binding on the doctor to properly diagnose and treat the patient.

 During the consultation, the doctor or physician may ask the patient specific questions about their health history for proper diagnosis and treatment.
 The information will be used by the doctor to form an opinion about the health history of the patient, including whether there was any pre-existing condition, and share the same with the travel insurance company.

-The doctor will communicate to the travel insurance company the diagnosis results of the patient in the form of Doctor Notes if there is any relevant information with regard to a pre-existing condition.
+The doctor will send official Doctor Notes that include the diagnosis results for the patient to the travel insurance company if there's any relevant information with regard to a pre-existing condition.

-- Provide all the documents and/or information on time when requested by the travel insurance company to avoid any delay and frustration.
+- Provide all the documents and/or information on time when requested by the travel insurance company to avoid delay and additional frustration.